Discover Lower Silesia: Poland, Germany, Czech Republicoffered by supplier M20688 (read about supplier)

 Today we can admire all of it.
 If you add to this the spectacular nature in the form of mountains, forests and parks, you get an attractive and intriguing must-see holiday destination.
 An important part of traveling is also a cuisine.
 We always choose the best places with the best food in the area.
 This time we will have the opportunity to try not only Polish but also German and Czech cuisine.
 Although as a tourist office, we focus mostly on mountain tourism, we realize the uniqueness of the whole Lower Silesia region, and so we created a program that combines it all: the intriguing history, great works of architecture, the culture of three countries and a unique place to stay, located at the foot of the Sudetes.

 Day 1: Arrival day.
 Airport-hotel transfer: duration around 2hrs.
-Arrival at Wroclaw where our representative will greet you; transfer to a hotel located at the foothills of the Sudetes; check-in; welcome meeting and briefing; free time.
+Arrival at Wroclaw where our representative will greet you; transfer to a palace located at the foothills of the Sudetes; check-in; welcome meeting and briefing; free time.

 Day 2: A day trip around Jelenia Góra, introducing the history of our region from the Middle Ages to the present day.
 You will see the monuments of Gothic, Roman Baroque and Neoclassicism periods (among others the Baroque Churches of Peace, which are the largest timber-framed churches made of loam, straw and sand in Europe.
 In 2001, both churches were inscribed on the UNESCO World Heritage Site).
 We will also see other architectural gems – from beautifully restored palace complexes to some once magnificent buildings, which now look like settings out of a horror movie.
-On the way back, we will have dinner combined with French wine tasting.

 Airfare is not included in the tour price.